-q) Rounding of amounts
+r) Rounding of amounts

 The Company is of a kind referred to in Corporations Instrument 2016/191, issued by the Australian Securities and Investments Commission, relating to 'rounding-off'.
-Amounts in this report have been rounded off in accordance with that Corporations Instrument to the nearest dollar.
+The amounts in this report have been rounded off in accordance with that Corporations Instrument to the nearest dollar.

-2. Financial Risk Management
+2. Financial risk management